stonerlab/Stoner-PythonCode/doc/UserGuide/cookbook.rst

 Fitting 3D Data
 ---------------

-:py:meth:`AnalyseFile.curve_fit` can also be used to fit 3D (or higher order) data - i.e. where there are two independent variables.
+:py:meth:`Stoner.Analysis.AnalysisMixin.curve_fit` can also be used to fit 3D (or higher order) data - i.e. where there are two independent variables.
 In order to do this, the *xcol* parameter needs to be an iterable (e.g. list or tuple or array), and the function to be fitted needs to take a tuple of scalars or arrays as the first argument.
 The following example illustrates this by fitting a plane to a collection of points in 3D space.